Skip to main content

 Overview of the CAF for local government

-What the CAF for local government involves
+What each stage of the CAF for local government involves and how long it may take.

-Stage of the assessment Estimated time for team to complete When guidance will be available
+Stage of the CAF for local government Estimated time for team to complete

-Prepare for the CAF for local government 45 hours Available now
+Prepare for the CAF 45 hours

-Complete a self-assessment of your organisation 40 hours Available now
+Self-assess your organisation 40 hours

 These times are estimates and are likely to vary depending on: